wheremyfoodat/PeachyHardwareAbuse/README.md

-# PeachyHardwareAbuse
+# Do you ever think your emulator sucks?
+I do!
-I make test ROMs to prove your emulators suck when I'm bored
+I make test ROMs to prove it does when I'm bored